-(1) Report on the number of members present in person in order to determine the existence of a quorum;

-(2) Reading of the notice of the meeting and proof of the due publication or mailing thereof, or of the waiver or waivers of notice of the meeting, as the case may be;

-(3) Reading of unapproved minutes of previous meetings of the members and the taking of necessary action thereon;

-(4) Presentation and consideration of reports of officers, directors and committees;
+- (1) Report on the number of members present in person in order to determine the existence of a quorum; - (2) Reading of the notice of the meeting and proof of the due publication or mailing thereof, or of the waiver or waivers of notice of the meeting, as the case may be; - (3) Reading of unapproved minutes of previous meetings of the members and the taking of necessary action thereon; - (4) Presentation and consideration of reports of officers, directors and committees;

-(5) Election of directors;
+- (5) Election of directors;

-(6) Election of Committee on Nominations;
+- (6) Election of Committee on Nominations;

-(7) Unfinished business;
+- (7) Unfinished business;

-(8) New business; and
+- (8) New business; and

-(9) Adjournment.
+- (9) Adjournment.

-Notwithstanding the foregoing, the Board of Directors or the members themselves may from time to time establish a different order of business for the purpose of assuring the earlier consideration of and action upon any item of business the transaction of which is necessary or desirable in advance of any other item of business: PROVIDED, that no business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established.
+Notwithstanding the foregoing, the Board of Directors or the members themselves may from time to time establish a different order of business for the purpose of assuring the earlier consideration of and action upon any item of business the transaction of which is necessary or desirable in advance of any other item of business or exclude items from the order of business if there is no action to be taken on the item: PROVIDED, that no business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established.